-This leads us to the conclusion that the Prophets, including Prophet Muhammad ﷺ, are mere humans and slaves of Allāh.
+We know that Prophets, including Prophet Muhammad ﷺ, are mere humans and slaves of Allāh.
 They have been honored, but do not preach any message besides that of pure tawḥīd.

-The Aga Khan cannot be considered a Prophet or claim properties of a Prophet, because as a Muslim you acknowledge that Muhammad ﷺ was the seal of prophets and the last messenger of Allāh.
+The Aga Khan cannot be considered a Prophet or claim properties of a Prophet, as Muhammad ﷺ was the seal of prophets and the last messenger of Allāh.

 [ Qurʼān: Al-Azhab: 40]

 Therefore, the Aga Khan cannot have this role of merely being a messenger or prophet.
-To add to this, the prophet ﷺ did not have any special nur that the imams claim to have (as stated above) , so the imams must be higher (or at least different) from prophets.
+To add to this, the Prophet ﷺ did not claim to have any special Nur that the imams claim to have (as stated above) , so the imams must be seen as higher (or at least different) from prophets.